Rad (film): Production

+Release

+The film was theatrically released on March 21, 1986.
+A home video release followed on April 27, 1988.

 Reception

 The film received mixed reviews and under-performed commercially during its release.
 The New York Times stated "Teen-age ears may not split from the music or ache from the dialogue, but anybody over 20, beware: 'You're willing to sacrifice building a solid future for a bicycle race,' says the hero's mother.
 'It's very self-destructive.'
 If only he had listened to mom – but who can blame him for preferring his bicycle?"
-On the website Rotten Tomatoes, Rad was given an approval rating of 42%, based on reviews from 12 critics.
+On the website Rotten Tomatoes, Rad was given an approval rating of 46%, based on reviews from 13 critics.
 In 2013, The Guardian writer Nick Evershed found it had the largest discrepancy between critical and audience response (which at that time was 0% based on 5 reviews, versus 91%, based on 7,165 user ratings) in the Rotten Tomatoes database, from a pool of 10,000 movies analyzed.
 Metacritic gives the film a score of 24 out of 100, based on reviews from 6 critics, indicating "Generally Unfavorable" reviews.

 Film historian Leonard Maltin gave the movie a "BOMB" citation—the lowest possible rating in his annual Movie Guide—explaining, "Title is supposed to be short for Radical...as in, 'Radical, man!'
 Yeah, right...and we didn't see this same plotline used to death by 1950s hot-rod films, and also by 1970s roller-disco epics!"

+The film has since gained notoriety as a Cult film.
+In reporting on the film's 2020 Blu-ray release, The A.V.
+Club referred to Rad as the "holy grail of '80s cult movies" and noted its "large and loyal cult following."
+On March 22 and 24, 2026, to celebrate the film's 40th anniversary, Rad played in hundreds of AMC Theaters nationwide.
+In reporting on this "fifth official celebration of Rad Day," Collider called Rad "The Greatest 1980s Cult Classic Sports Movie."

 Home media

-The film was released on VHS and LaserDisc in 1986, where the film quickly found a following and became a top-ten video rental for two years after the film's release.
+The film was released on VHS and LaserDisc in 1986 and became a top-ten video rental for two years.

-A 4K restoration of the film was released in a limited edition 4K UHD/Blu-ray combo pack by Utopia Distribution through the Vinegar Syndrome label in May 2020.
+Rad went more than 30 years without a DVD or Blu-ray release.
+Its distribution rights had been divided among multiple companies in the 1980s; over time, those rights reverted to executive producer Jack Schwartzman, who was married to Talia Shire until his death in 1994.
+Their sons, cinematographer John Schwartzman and actor Robert Schwartzman, supervised a 4K restoration using the original negative.
+Vinegar Syndrome released it in a limited edition 4K UHD/Blu-ray combo pack in May 2020.

 The film was released on iTunes on July 24, 2020.